-Overview: Common Law Marriage
+Overview: Common Law Marriage in Colorado

 Denver Family Attorney

 Some couples choose to forego the customary marriage and opt for a common law marriage.
 There are many benefits to this alternative.
 There are some factors spouses in a common law marriage should be aware of.
 If you and your spouse have decided to be in a common law marriage and then decide to separate, you are subject to the same divorce proceedings as that of a traditionally married couple.
 It is important to know your rights and responsibilities if you find yourself in this unfortunate situation.